• Skip to primary navigation

 Shrikhand in a pretty bowl garnished with saffron and pistachios - Kesar Pista shrikhand

 Shrikhand is a classic Indian dessert made from strained yogurt.
-Most commonly, it is flavored with saffron (kesar), which gives it the vibrant yellow-orange color and pistachios (pista) add a pop of green.
+Most commonly, it is flavored with saffron (kesar), which gives it a vibrant yellow-orange color, and pistachios (pista) add a pop of green.

-We have been enjoying this sweet treat so often by making instant shrikhand with greek yogurt.
-You can make this recipe with plain homemade yogurt or with store bought yogurt.
+We have often enjoyed this sweet treat by making instant shrikhand with Greek yogurt.
+You can make this recipe with plain homemade yogurt or with store-bought yogurt.

-The only drawback of using store bought greek yogurt is that it is a bit less tangy that traditional Shrikhand.
-So, if you are using regular yogurt, I have pictured the steps below to show you how to strain it to get that nice thick consistency, and keep that authentic flavor.
+The only drawback of store-bought Greek yogurt is that it is slightly less tangy than traditional Shrikhand.
+So, if you are using regular yogurt, I have pictured the steps below to show you how to strain it to get that nice thick consistency and keep that authentic flavor.

 What is Shrikhand?

-Shrikhand is a popular Indian dessert made with thick yogurt, also called hung curd.
-It can be served plain, or with a variety of flavorings such as - Elaichi Shrikhand, Kesar Shrikhand, Mango Shrikhand and more!
+Shrikhand is a popular Indian dessert made with thick yogurt called hung curd.
+It can be served plain or with various flavorings such as – Elaichi Shrikhand, Kesar Shrikhand, Mango Shrikhand, and more!

 This sweet yogurt dessert is popular in the western states of Gujarat and Maharashtra in India, served as a dessert or a side dish along with Puri.

-Yogurt is strained in a cloth to remove most of its water, this is called hung curd or chakka.
+Yogurt is strained in a cloth to remove most of its water, called hung curd or chakka.
 This is then mixed with different flavorings to make flavored Shrikhand.

 Shrikhand with elaichi and kesar served in pretty bowls in a silver tray

 First, start with making or buying yogurt.
-If making at home, check out my recipe for Homemade Dahi.
+If you are making it at home, check out my recipe for Homemade Dahi.

-For this recipe, I used store bought Greek yogurt.
-I prefer using this for Shrikhand, as it is quicker to put together.
+For this recipe, I used store-bought Greek yogurt.
+I prefer using this for Shrikhand, as it is quicker to make.

-To start off, strain the yogurt using a thin cheese cloth.
-If using greek yogurt, you can just stain for 3-4 hours or even skip straining completely.
-I have tried both ways with Greek yogurt, and it works great even if you don't strain it.
+To start, strain the yogurt using a thin muslin cheesecloth.
+If using Greek yogurt, you can strain for 3-4 hours or even skip straining completely.
+I have tried both ways with Greek yogurt, and it works great even if you don’t strain it.

-If using regular curd (plain yogurt), the longer you strain it the better.
-I would suggest at least straining overnight, but about 24 hours would be best.
-Make sure to keep it in the refrigerator when straining for longer, so the yogurt does not spoil.
+If using regular curd (plain yogurt), the longer you strain it, the better.
+I suggest at least straining overnight, but about 24 hours would be best.
+Keep it in the refrigerator when straining longer so the yogurt does not spoil.

 Even though the straining part takes time, it does not take much time after that to put it together!